 Most water-based stains are considered environmentally friendly since they do not have solvents.
 Tidying up your workspace is also a breeze since water can help in this process.
 These stains dry faster compared to oil stains.

 Water-based stains consist of water-soluble dyes and water, which serve as the solvent and, at the same time, the thinner.
-This type of stain does not penetrate deeply into the wood grain and thus offers little protection.
+In my observations, these stains don’t penetrate the wood grain deeply, offering limited protection.

-In order to arrest the drying time of the stain, you may add solvents such as a lacquer.
+In order to ensure the drying time of the stain, you may add solvents such as a lacquer.
 These solvents will reduce the rate that the water-based stain will dry.

-Be careful when using these solvents since they tend to mute out the stain color resulting in a semi-transparent stain.
+However, be careful when using these solvents as they tend to mute out the stain color which can result in a semi-transparent stain.

 Lacquer and Varnish